"AI" and the problem of counterfeit people

 My opening line is certainly not intended to convey there is anyone awaiting with bated breath my thoughts on AI, just want to add another voice of concern to what looks to be a technology that will revolutionize the way human interaction takes place going forward.
 I saw a figure that astounded me last night involving AI.
 Here is a quote from the article : Over the last year, high school and college students turned in over 22 million papers that used some form of generative AI, according to data from Turnitin, which detects plagiarism and AI in schoolwork.

-At first grace plagiarism may seem a small crime, a mere shortcut for busy students with a full academic load.
+At first glance plagiarism may seem a small crime, a mere shortcut for busy students with a full academic load.
 However the very nature of academics is student research that leads to critical thinking and informed actions.
 Critical thinking is a process described as: “the analysis of available facts, evidence, observations, and arguments in order to form a judgement by the application of rational, skeptical, and unbiased analyses and evaluation.”
 The word unbiased is key.
 The real problem with AI is the bias of the creator.
 Without going to much further along these lines and saving some of this content for future posts I would like to return to what inspired this post and what I believe is the greatest danger we face with AI.

 Dennett wrote an article recently that captures his alarm with AI and the ability to create “counterfeit people”.
 What are counterfeit people?
 With the use of AI a creator can produce a counterfeit person.
-We have began to see examples of this in social media advertisements: a celebrity or influencer pushing a product that is new to the market place.
+We have begun to see examples of this in social media advertisements: a celebrity or influencer pushing a product that is new to the market place.
 The person looks real, the voice matches but critical thinkers are asking would this person really give their image and reputation to promote this random product?
 Likely not.
 AI creators have generated a counterfeit person that matches the celebrity in every way: mannerisms, speech, facial recognition, even their attire.
 You may have also heard about parents getting an emergency call from one of their children.
 The voice matches but they discover at some point they are not talking to their child but rather to a counterfeit person.

 Dennett wrote: “Today, for the first time in history, thanks to artificial intelligence, it is possible for anybody to make counterfeit people who can pass for real in many of the new digital environments we have created.
 These counterfeit people are the most dangerous artifacts in human history, capable of destroying not just economies but human freedom itself.”